dovetail-genomics/chicago/README.md

 - first four columns give information about the chromosome, start, end and name of the bait fragment
 - next four columns give information about the chromosome, start, end and name of the other end that interacts with the bait fragment
 - N_reads is the number of reads
-- score is how strong the interaction is: formally, it is -log(adjusted P-value)
+- score is how strong CHiCAGO believes the interaction is: formally, it is -log(adjusted P-value).
+Thus, a larger score represents a stronger interaction.

 seqmonk format (ends with ...seqmonk.txt)